Class of 2024: Medical doctors of tomorrow flying the Medicine flag high

 Class of 2024; House Officer, General Surgery, National University Hospital

 “Dance is a way for one to express themselves, through expressions, movements and gestures that are able to convey an entire story without uttering a single word.”
 The storytelling aspect of Odissi fascinated Aiswarya when she was first exposed to this classical style of dance, which gave her an avenue to express herself and her emotions as well as share her culture widely.
-Odissi is a sensuous and lyrical classical India dance form, which incorporates different footwork, various body bends and stances.
+Odissi is a lyrical classical India dance form, which incorporates different footwork, various body bends and stances.

 When Aiswarya entered medical school, it became harder to pursue Odissi alongside the demands of medical school curriculum, especially during examination periods.
 “To survive medical school, there needs to be a way to unwind and destress and Odissi classes did that for me.
 By focusing my attention on controlling my body to do justice to the choreography during dance practice, I was able to keep my medical school stressors aside and create a much-needed break for myself.”